 Enhanced infection control

-We have made a number of changes to ensure you are safe and can be protected when you come into our hospitals.
-These new ways of operating the hospital may take some getting used to but they have been put in place to protect patients and staff.
+During the coronavirus pandemic, we made a number of changes to ensure you are safe and can be protected when you come into our hospitals.

 We are asking everyone to follow social distancing guidance, wear a face covering or mask, and follow our Stay Safe, Keep Apart signs.

 When you visit our hospitals we will ask you to:

 - keep a safe distance from other patients and staff wherever possible

 - wear a face covering in our buildings